Frequently Asked Questions About COVID-19 Vaccines

-Among the more than 95 million people in the United States that have been vaccinated, only one person has died as a result of taking the vaccine.
+According to the CDC, COVID-19 vaccines are safe and effective and severe reactions after vaccination are rare.
+The benefits of COVID-19 vaccination continue to outweigh any potential risks. .
 There are three vaccines – one is from Pfizer, one from Moderna and one from Johnson & Johnson.
 Nearly 73,000 individuals took part in clinical trials for the Pfizer and Moderna vaccines and 44,325 individuals took part in the clinical trials for the J & J vaccine.
-More than one million people are getting vaccinated every day now.
 During the clinical trials, there were no deaths, and no reports of severe illness following the vaccination.

-All three vaccines have a very high level of effectiveness: Pfizer has a 95 percent rate and Moderna has a 94 percent rate.
+All four vaccines have a very high level of effectiveness: Pfizer has a 95 percent rate and Moderna has a 94 percent rate.
 That means that among people who took the vaccines, there were 94 to 95 percent fewer cases of COVID-19 than among those who did not receive it.
 The J & J vaccine was 85% effective in preventing severe/critical illness and 66% effective in preventing symptomatic illness 28 days after vaccination.
 Importantly, it was 100% effective in preventing hospitalization and death from COVID-19.

 While it’s difficult to compare vaccines for different diseases, for context, flu vaccines are only 40-60% effective in any given year.
-The high level of effectiveness of the COVID-19 vaccines means ithey haves the potential to significantly prevent the spread of the disease.
+The high level of effectiveness of the COVID-19 vaccines means they haves the potential to significantly prevent the spread of the disease.